AlbertaSat/ex3_zybo_obc_petalinux/README.md

 As petalinux is a somewhat under export control restrictions, the workflow is set to run on a self-hosted runner using a locally built verion of the included Dockerfile.
 All built zybo images will also be stored on the runners machine.

 To ensuretestspi that the runner is secure, a repository should be private.
 If the repository is public, the setting `Actions -> General -> Fork pull request workflows from outside collaborators` must be set to `Require approval for all outside collaborators` so that the runner is not exposed to malicious code by unknown collaborators through PR'sc.

+## Troubleshooting

+### Mac OS

+Currently there are issues during build on Mac OS when using the docker container, it is recommeneded to use an Ubuntu virtual machine using [UTM](https://mac.getutm.app/)

 ## Notes